siochs/SpineMiner/README.md

 ## Licencing
 SpineMiner is free software and can be distributed and downloaded at will.
-However, to avoid abuse, on each database creation a background licence verification takes place which requires internet access.
-No access to the internet will quit the program.
-If you wish to disable this option, you may uncomment the #define NOVERIFICATION switch at the top of functions.cpp before build.

 ## Citations
 1. Yuste, R. Dendritic Spines.
 The MIT Press, 2010.